 by Matt Slick

 In the years of dealing with atheists and their reasons for denying God's existence, the most common one is morality.
 They don't like how the God of the Bible behaves.
-I've been told that God is a tyrrant, a bully, and that he throws temper tantrums.
+I've been told that God is a tyrant, a bully and that He throws temper tantrums.
 Not all atheists say these things, but the majority do.
 They complain about Noah's flood that destroyed countless people.
-They don't like it that God had Israel to wipe other nations.
+They don't like it that God had Israel to wipe out other nations.
 They condemn God for permitting plagues and various forms of suffering.
-They raise objections that if God were truly good, he would not allow people to be raped, or murdered, or starve to death.
+They raise objections that if God were truly goodthat He would not allow people to be raped, or murdered, or starve to death.
 The list of complaints goes on and on.

 However, their complaints are unwarranted for several reasons.